-IHC rejects plea seeking removal of aviation minister
+IHC rejects plea seeking removal of Aviation Minister

 ISLAMABAD: The Islamabad High Court (IHC) on Wednesday rejected an appeal as non-maintainable seeking Aviation Minister Ghulam Sarwar's removal over his remarks in the National Assembly that a large number of the country's pilots held "dubious licences."

-“Pakistan has 860 active pilots, who work for PIA, Serene Air, Air Blue.
+“Pakistan has 860 active pilots, which includes PIA, Serene Air, Air Blue.
 The inquiry which was initiated in February 2019 showed that 262 pilots did not take the exam themselves and asked someone else to take it on their behalf,” the minister said, adding that the pilots did not have the proper flying experience either.